 I'm hoping for a patch that prioritizes client i/o over maintenance work which would allow me to re-enable scrub and deep-scrub.

 I'll test recovery with fix in #6291 as soon as I can.

-> #4 Updated by Andrei Mikhailovsky about 6 years ago
+#4 Updated by Andrei Mikhailovsky over 6 years ago

-> It seems to me that I am also effected by this issue with 3-5 virtual machines crashing on a daily basis with a lot of hang tasks showing up in dmesg output.
+It seems to me that I am also effected by this issue with 3-5 virtual machines crashing on a daily basis with a lot of hang tasks showing up in dmesg output.
 In particular servers with java and mysqld processes seems to be more prone to crashes.

 Disabling scrubbing is not ideal as it might case the long term data corruption.

 Could you please priorities this problem as it makes a nightmare to maintain services running on ceph cluster.